veereshkatageri/doc-as-code/user_guide/source/user_guide/tabs.rst

 Tabs
 ++++

-This page is intended to show how to use tabs in doc as code.
+This page is intended to show how to use tabs in doc-as-code.

 .. contents:: Table of contents
     :local: